chijuiwu/KinectMultiTrack/README.md

 Tracking People using Multiple Kinects
 =======================

-This repository documents my, Chi-Jui Wu, Seniour Honours Project at the University of St Andrews.
+This repository is a showcase of my, Chi-Jui Wu, Seniour Honours Project in the School of Computer Science, University of St Andrews.

-The goal of the project is to develop and evaluate an algorithm that uses multiple Kinects to track moving people in different environments.
+The goal of the project is to develop and evaluate an algorithm to track people using Multiple Kinects.
+The algorithm should resolve the problem of occlusion and be used in different environments.

 ## Working on...

-Literature review
+* Literature review (Draft due 14th October, 2014)
+* Kinect calibration

+## Done

+* DOER and Ethics (26th September, 2014)
+* Presentation (8th October, 2014)